schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 "launch": "cd sandbox && ng g schematic-collection:schematic-name --name=hello"
 ```

 Now that we have our `launch` command lets create a script that resets the sandbox before running the schematic.
-We’ll combine two scripts that we’ve made so far.
+We’ll combine two scripts that we’ve made so far, `clean` and `launch`.
 This is helpful when you need to rerun the schematic without changing the schematic code.

 ```json
 "clean:launch": "yarn clean && yarn launch"